ChrispinChaguza/virallc/README.md

 RotaL --sequences input1.fasta input2.fasta input3.fasta --output report.tsv
 ```

-When running RotaL for the first time, it will automatically download and setup the rotavirus lineage classification database in the home directory (~/db.rotavirus.lineages/).
+When running RotaL for the first time, it will automatically download and setup the RotaL database in the home directory (~/db.rotavirus.lineages/).
 However, if new lineages or sublineages have been assigned, you can redownload and update your local database as follows:
 ```
 RotaL --sequences input.fasta --output report.tsv --updatedb
 ```